Bowery/website/markdown/DOCUMENTATION.md

 ## Database

 BoweryDB is more of a data management application then a database.
-It analyses access paterns to cache commonly used data and knows when you make updates in your code to make sure the cache is never stale.
+It analyses access paterns to cache frequently-used data, and knows when you make updates in your code to make sure the cache is never stale.
 All that matters from the developers' point of view is the code they use to interact with it.

 ### Schemas